bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ![](TraditionalHSF_files/figure-html/plot.sensitive.org2-1.png)<!-- -->

 We see more easily in this plot that there is high variability in the estimated coefficients when the available sample is small.
 This variability decreases as the available sample grows, showing how the estimates are stabilizing (except the intercept).
 What this means is that you could grab many different but large available samples and would get almost the same estimated coefficients.
 This is not true when using a small available sample; your estimated coefficients will vary and we do not want.
 The intercept estimates decrease in the variability but also continues to decline.
+It is up to each researcher to conduct a similar sensitivity analysis to see how many available samples are necessary for the coefficient estimates to stabilize.

 ### Individuals

-We should a priori assume there is individual variation in habitat selection estimates.
+We should \textit{a priori} assume there is individual variation in habitat selection estimates.
 This variation is masked when data are pooled.
 Lets consider the implications of pooling all data vs fitting a model separately to each individual.

 ``` r